-Essential Energy’ first trial network battery has been launched near Port Macquarie on NSW’s mid-North Coast - the first on our 737,000 square kilometre network.
+Essential Energy’s first trial network battery has been launched near Port Macquarie on NSW’s Mid North Coast - the first on our 737,000 square kilometre network.

-Developed in partnership with AGL, the 2MWh Sovereign Hills Network Battery will help increase the amount of rooftop solar generation local customers can export to the network.
+Developed in partnership with AGL, the 2MWh Sovereign Hills Network Battery will help avoid the immediate need to upgrade the network.

 The site hosts two 500kW / 1000kWh lithium-ion battery energy storage systems, which will allow Essential Energy to utilise excess locally produced renewable energy.
 This energy will be captured and stored in the battery, then released into the network when needed.